grahampullan/extract-tiles/docs/developer-notes.md

   - Wireframe: sets `material.wireframe` for all meshes in `tiles` and `cache`.
   - Bounding boxes: adds/removes helpers only for active tiles. `updateBoundingBoxVisibility` ensures cached helpers are detached.
   - Tile colours: `_applyTileColor` swaps shading for active tiles using a per-mesh random HSL tint; `_restoreTileMaterial` returns to the stored material when turned off.
+  - Simple shading: `_applySimpleShading` switches meshes to a cached `MeshLambertMaterial` (respecting vertex colours) for softer lighting; turning it off restores or reapplies tile colours as needed.

 ### 3.5.
 Extract Selection & Prefetching

 * `loadExtractsList` hits `/api/extracts`, caches the response, rebuilds the GUI controls, and triggers an initial manifest load.
 Errors fall back to the default extract/time pair.
 * `rebuildTimeController` chooses between a discrete dropdown (many timesteps) and a slider (<=100).
 The slider stores a numeric `timeIndex` so dat.gui can emit integers even though `settings.time` remains stringified for URL construction.
 * `schedulePrefetchNeighbours` determines adjacent timesteps (+/-1, +/-2) and calls `prefetchRootTiles`, which fetches the neighbour manifest and root tile GLBs ahead of time.
 Prefetched ArrayBuffers live in `prefetchedTileBuffers`, letting `_load` short circuit straight into `GLTFLoader.parse` without another HTTP transfer.
+* Diagnostics interplay: enabling tile colours or simple shading automatically disables the other mode and re-applies the relevant material override to all loaded tiles.

 ---